servalproject/ServalMaps/README.md

 ## Change Log ##

+### Version 0.2a ###

+The source code for the [Serval Maps](http://developer.servalproject.org/dokuwiki/doku.php?id=content:servalmaps:main_page) application has been moved to the main [Serval Project](https://github.com/servalproject/) GitHub repository.
+Development from this date further will be committed to this repository and the [old repository](https://github.com/techxplorer/ServalMaps) will remain as a snapshot.

 ### Version 0.2 ###

 Version 0.2 is a complete rewrite from version 0.1.
 New features and functionality include: